hphelion/documentation/devplatform/preview/windows_overview.md

 In order to run .NET framework applications, HDP requires that Windows DEA nodes be deployed.
 The tools used to create and deploy Windows DEA nodes, and to deploy .NET Framework applications, include the following:

-### Windows image tool set:

-* Glazier (*create-glazier*): This tool creates a Windows image for deploment to Helion OpenStack.
-Due to licensing constraints, Windows images must be created by the licensed user.

 ### Management tool set:

 * ALS Cluster management (*cf-mgmt*): This tool adds Windows DEAs and SQL Server services to your cluster.